 Each and every role played by Pran Nath has certain layers to it, which make them quite exciting.
 Initially, he was as mischievous as any spoilt rich brat, however, the perversion he displays early on is something uncommon for his age, or at least it is today.
 Subsequently, his roles of Rukhsana and Pretty Bobby have too much to ponder over and deduce as much as one will.
 This makes the novel even more interesting, and more than just a book – it is a journey, an experience, something one can discuss over a cup of coffee.

 The author, Hari Kunzru, is inarguably one of the greatest Anglo-Indian authors of all time, and hence, his portrayal of the community he belongs to adds more authenticity to the narration.
-The novel, therefore, is an important read for those interested in exploring post-colonial literature from the perspective of this sparse community, and get a fresh viewpoint about British Imperialism.
+The novel, therefore, is an important read for those interested in exploring post-colonial literature from the perspective of this sparse community and getting a fresh viewpoint about British imperialism.

-Other notable factors quite apparent throughout the narration are the depiction of human life in the 20th century, and the author’s use of historic reference to take the story forward.
+Other notable factors quite apparent throughout the narration are the depiction of human life in the 20th century, and the author’s use of historical references to take the story forward.
 For instance, his discussion about the Taj Mahal lays the foundation for understanding the city where Pandit Amar Nath Razdan lives, and where Pran Nath is born.